vacp2p/rfc/specs/waku/waku-1.md

 Packet code `0x22` is used to dynamically change the settings of a node.

-Packet codes `0x7E` and `0x7F` may be used to implement Waku Mail Server and Client.
+Packet codes `0x7E` and `0x7F` may be used to implement Waku History Server and Client.
 Without the P2P Message packet it would be impossible to deliver the historic envelopes, since they will be recognized as expired, and the peer will be disconnected for violating the Waku protocol.
 They might be useful for other purposes when it is not possible to spend time on PoW, e.g. if a stock exchange will want to provide live feed about the latest trades.

 ## Additional capabilities

 Waku supports multiple capabilities.
 These include light node, rate limiting and bridging of traffic.
 Here we list these capabilities, how they are identified, what properties they have and what invariants they must maintain.

-Additionally there is the capability of a mailserver which is documented in its on [specification](mailserver.md).
+Additionally there is the capability of a history node which is documented in its on [specification](historynode.md).

 ### Light node